 Many of you will have seen the news of the sad death of Tony Greaves.
 Among Tony’s numerous contributions to the party, he was a member of the Federal Board (then called the Federal Executive) for many years.
 At our last meeting we remembered his contributions.
 It’s quite remarkable that this year is the 50th anniversary of the first thank you leaflet Tony put out after winning an election, by a slim but precious majority of just five votes.

-Sadly another of our colleagues, Jonathan Fryer, has also died in the last few days.
-He had been a sterling champion for the party’s internationalism and a valued colleague over many years.
+Sadly another of our colleagues, Jonathan Fryer, has recently moved to a hospice.
+We have also sent him our love and best wishes.
+He’s been a sterling champion for the party’s internationalism and a valued colleague over many years.
 I’ve been particularly grateful for his wise advice and expertise as I’ve got to grips with the international elements of my role as Party President since taking up the office last year.

 Our complaints process